vagrant-smartos/vagrant-smartos-zones/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+When creating a new Pull Request, `/cc @sax` in the notes to make sure I get an email about it.